A GUATEMALAN WRITING ADVENTURE

 That is what we will have together at magical Santiago, Atitlán.

 Mary Jo has led a full-time writer’s life, working as a journalist for newspapers covering war, environment, politics, personalities and women’s issues, her magazine pieces in Vogue, Time, Newsweek, Rolling Stone, the Los Angeles Times Magazine and many others.
 She has worked as an editor, and taught magazine writing at the University of California Extension in San Francisco.
-Her newest stories are on bookstore shelves now in Best Women’s Travel Writing, and Best Travel Writing 2011, both from Travelers‘ Tales.
-Recently she received two Solas Travel Writing Awards, including First Place Gold in the category “Food and Travel.”
+Mary Jo's stories are featured in Best Women’s Travel Writing, and Best Travel Writing 2011, both from Travelers‘ Tales.
+She has received two Solas Travel Writing Awards, including First Place Gold in the category "Food and Travel," as well as recognition from Go Nomad for "Navigating a Hypercity: San Paulo", a story they named as one of their top ten for 2012.
+Her recent coverage of the Guatemala genocide trial received the first place award for Best News Writing, International Event, from the Catholic Press Assn. of the United States and Canada.

 Mary Jo loves this part of the world and knows it well.
 She raised her daughter, now in her 20s, in Guatemala from age two.
 She has worked at writing from Mexico to Argentina.
 In all the hemisphere, she says, Lake Atitlan has a unique spirit of place, perfect for drawing out feelings, narratives and ideas, and for working hard at the craft of writing them down.